mimik-ai/mimik-ai-developer-guide/readme.md

 ## Understanding the Basic Architecture

-Under mimOE.ai, two types of machines are running on a mimik Service Mesh.
+Under mimik ai, two types of machines are running on a edge Service Mesh.
 One machine is a Coordinator Machine.
 The  other machine is an Agent Machine.
-As mentioned above, mimOE.ai has a feature that will process prompt results from various AI prompts and synthesize those prompt results into a "best possible response".
+As mentioned above, mimik ai has a feature that will process prompt results from various AI prompts and synthesize those prompt results into a "best possible response".
 The Coordinator Machine does the work of gathering the prompt results into a "best possible response".
 The Agent Machine(s) executes a particular prompt against an LLM or vector database that gets processed upstream by a Coordinator Machine.

 The figure below shows an instance of the mimik Service Mesh with four Agent Machines and a Coordinator Machine.